Studio Three, EMI Studios, Abbey Road

 Just days before they were due to fly to India to study meditation with Maharishi Mahesh Yogi, The Beatles recorded ‘Hey Bulldog’, a brand new John Lennon song, while filming a promotional clip for ‘Lady Madonna’.

-The group gathered in Abbey Road's Studio Three at 4pm to be filmed by NEMS employee Tony Bramwell.
-While there, The Beatles decided to put their time to good use, and recorded a new John Lennon songs, Hey Bulldog.
+The group gathered in Abbey Road’s Studio Three at 4pm to be filmed by NEMS employee Tony Bramwell.
+While there, The Beatles decided to put their time to good use, and recorded the new song.

 On February 11, they recorded Hey Bulldog at Abbey Road, while I filmed the entire process.
 We didn’t need any promo material for Bulldog, but Paul had also recorded Lady Madonna, the song he had written in memory of his mother, which did need some promotional film.
 I cut the Bulldog shoot, using the bits of the lads playing and sitting about in the studio, and we used that.
 Then it vanished, completely disappeared.
 We thought it had been stolen, as things often were if not nailed down.
 (Over thirty years later, in August 1999, my original film was rediscovered and used with a reissue of Bulldog to go with the revamped digital version of Yellow Submarine.